-If you’re fortunate your range for use.
-For the example pictured above you’d pick a of at least 3.5kHz which happens to be a very common one. company may have provided a good
+If you’re fortunate your speaker company may have provided a good frequency range for use.
+For the example pictured above you’d pick a crossover frequency of at least 3.5kHz which happens to be a very common one.

-To pick the cutoff needed based on your size and type the following rules of thumb are helpful:
+To pick the cutoff needed based on your speaker driver size and type the following rules of thumb are helpful:

-- A used in a 2-way design is usually also good to about 3kHz-3.5kHz.
-[For a in a 3-way design see my notes further below.]
+- A midrange speaker used in a 2-way design is usually also good to about 3kHz-3.5kHz.
+[For a midrange driver in a 3-way design see my notes further below.]

-- Woofers that produce some midbass or often need a low-pass around 120 to 250Hz or so.
+- Woofers that produce some midbass or midrange frequencies often need a low pass around 120 to 250Hz.

-- Subwoofers do poorly with anything other than a very limited range so 80-100Hz are often best.
+- Subwoofers do poorly with anything other than a very limited low frequency range so 80-100Hz is often best.
 120Hz is applicable in some cases as well.

 Although it might not seem like it, 3-way crossovers aren’t just a simple extension of a 2-way design.
-The idea in this case is to use an all pass range between the and the low pass .
-(APC) design with a large
+The idea, in this case, is to use an all pass crossover (APC) design with a large frequency range between the high pass frequency and the low pass frequency.

-That’s because of undesirable interactions that can happen if they’re too close together.
-You can use my table below or this general rule based on the ratio of the cutoff (Fh) and low pass cutoff (Fl):
+That’s because undesirable interactions can happen if they’re too close together.
+You can use my table below or this general rule based on the ratio of the high pass cutoff (Fh) and low pass cutoff (Fl):

-To use the 1:8 ratio above, pick the upper and divide by 8 to get the 2nd.
-Likewise, you can pick a lower and multiply by 8 to get a good upper cutoff .
+To use the 1:8 ratio above, pick the upper frequency and divide by 8 to get the 2nd.
+Likewise, you can pick a lower frequency and multiply by 8 to get a good upper cutoff frequency.

 Once you’ve got the following:

-- Your speakers and their ( Ohms rating).
+- Your speakers and their impedance (speaker Ohms rating).

 It’s fairly self-explanatory but not to worry as I’ve provided instructions on the calculator page.
 Enter your values and selections for:

-- The type (a diagram will be displayed to clarify it).
+- The crossover type (a diagram will be displayed to clarify it).

 Write down or save the values, either on the schematics below or somewhere else you can find them.

-Click here to view or print the schematics provided for building your DIY .
+Click here to view or print the crossover schematics provided for building your DIY crossover.
 Space is provided on the printout to write down your calculated part values if you like.

 Getting your parts together

-You’ll need the following types of at a minimum:
+You’ll need the following types of crossover components at a minimum: